RRZE-HPC/OSACA-Artifact-Appendix/README.md

 ```
 likwid-setFrequencies -t 0 -f 2.3
 ```
-Generate performance results (must be done on AMD Zen, Intel Cascade Lake SP and Marvell ThunderX2 machines) with
+Generate performance results with
 ```
-./run_benchmarks.sh [ARCH]
+./run_benchmarks.sh CSX
 ```
-The parameter `ARCH` can be either `CSX`, `ZEN1` or `TX2`.
-Note that for this we expect the commands `icc`, `ifort`, `gcc`, `gfortran`, `armclang`, and `armflang` to be part of the environment.
+Note that for this we expect the commands `icc`, `ifort`, `gcc`, and `gfortran` to be part of the environment.

 ### A.4.2 Run performance analysis
 Make sure to have the assembly output created (e.g., by running `run_benchmarks.sh` first) and the kernel marked.
-The ARM byte markers must be inserted by hand at the time of writing.
-The OSACA markers for both x86 and ARM can be inserted as comment line, containing
+The OSACA markers can be inserted as comment line, containing
 ```
-// OSACA-BEGIN
+# OSACA-BEGIN
 ```
-in front the loop and
+in front of the loop and
 ```
-// OSACA-END
+# OSACA-END
 ```
-at the end of the loop (note that the comment symbol may differ on different ISAs).
+at the end of the loop.

-For adding x86 byte markers, one may use:
+For adding x86 byte markers, one may also use:
 ```
 osaca --insert-marker --arch ARCH file.s
 ```